isa-ulisboa/greends-ipython/README.md

 $ pip show requests
 ```

 Next, let's create a virtual environment.
 One can first create (with `mkdir`) a folder called, say, `my_venvs` so all the virtual environments are created in that folder.
-Then, the virtual environment `myvenv` can be created with:
+This makes sense since virtual enrironment folders are created independently from the working folders that contain data and scripts.
+The virtual environment `myvenv` can then be created with:
 ```
 my_venvs/ $ python3 -m venv myvenv # creates environment called myvenv with Python 3
 ```